ColinKennedy/ways/docs/troubleshooting.rst

             self.get_plugins = None

-Assuming module.py is on the PYTHONPATH, Ways can import it but it won't work because get_plugins isn't a callable function.
+Assuming module_here.py is on the PYTHONPATH, Ways can import it but it won't work because get_plugins isn't a callable function.

 .. code-block :: json

     {
-        "create_using": "module.BadDescriptor",
+        "create_using": "module_here.BadDescriptor",
         "uuid": "some_uuid",
         "items": "/something/here"
     }